In the Heat of the Night (TV series): Fifth season, 1991-1992

+NBC, a textual epilogue was shown, stating that since the jury couldn't reach a verdict, a mistrial is declared and the charges against all three men are dropped.
+(This text isn't seen in syndication.)
+This was done with NBC's presumption that it would also be the series finale, which it wasn't but it was the last Heat episode shown on that network.

 Sixth season, 1992-1993

 At the beginning of Season 6, In the Heat of the Night moved from NBC to CBS.
-It was not publicly known at the time when Season 5 ended whether or not the show would continue.
-Even though the series still had respectable ratings, viewership had declined slightly and it was considered to be "on the bubble" — a phrase that describes something that is uncertain or at risk of being eliminated.
-NBC had not confirmed renewal of the series, while other programs on the network had already been given the green light to return.
-It was speculated that the network wanted to focus on a younger demographic; much of Heat's viewing audience was older.
+It was not publicly known when filming for Season 5 ended whether or not the show would continue.
+Even though the series still had respectable ratings, viewership had slipped slightly and by then, it was considered to be "on the bubble" — a phrase that describes something that is uncertain or at risk of being eliminated.
+It was speculated that the network wanted to focus more on shows that appealed to a younger and more urban demographic à la L. A. Law, Homicide: Life on the Street (which was still in development at this time), Blossom, The Fresh Prince of Bel-Air and Law & Order; much of Heat's viewing audience was older.
+NBC had been hesitant in renewing the series, while other programs on the network had already been given the green light to return.
 Fearing being dropped without a chance to give the series a proper finale, Heat producers began to negotiate elsewhere.
 NBC ultimately decided to cancel the show, but only after rumors that a deal with a competitive network was imminent turned out to be true.
-Originally, CBS opted to pick up the series for only a set of six two-hour movies.
+Originally, CBS opted to pick up the series for only a set of six two-hour movies, a format that had been popular with other crime dramas that had been on the air for a while.
 However, it was eventually picked up for a full 22-episode order.

 The first two episodes of the season see the surreptitious romance between Gillespie and DeLong intensify.
 They frequently meet in a small apartment that doubles as Harriet's art studio.
-However, they fall out when Harriet's son, Eugene, witnesses a drive-by shooting involving rival drug gangs, which took the life of his friend.
+However, they fall out when Harriet's son, Eugene, who disapproves of his mother's relationship with the police chief, witnesses a violent drive-by shooting involving rival drug dealers that took the life of his best friend.
 At first, he is unwilling to cooperate with the authorities, but later changes his mind.
+Eugene's decision to help the police angers Harriet, and she makes the painful choice to put distance between herself and Gillespie for a while.